ashwinbittu/manageinfra/README.md

 | subnet-az-2b | ap-southeast-2b |
 | subnet-az-2c | ap-southeast-2c |

+The script also uses existing Terraform Module <a href="https://github.com/ashwinbittu/terraform-aws-key-pair-contino">`key-pair`</a> to provision a Key pair as well.

 <br>

-Also output the following values:
+Following are the input parameters while running the script:

+- Instance Type: `t3.micro`
+- Tags: Add a `Name` tag that is unique for each instance.

+Following are the output values after running the script:

-1. A list of all Instance IDs.
+1. List of thre 3 Instance IDs and its Names
-2. The Public and Private key of the Key Pair as a Map
+2. Map value of the Key Name, its Private and Public Keys.

 <p align="right">(<a href="#top">back to top</a>)</p>